OpenInterpreter/open-interpreter/README.md

 #### Start a New Chat

-By default, Open Interpreter remembers conversation history.
+In Python, Open Interpreter remembers conversation history.
 If you want to start fresh, you can reset it:

 ```python
 interpreter.reset()